The United States is one of the largest crude oil producers

 The Organization of the Petroleum Exporting Countries (OPEC), was organized in 1960 for the purpose of negotiating with oil companies on matters of oil production, prices, and future concession rights.
 Of the 15 OPEC member countries at the end of 2018, only 6 of them were Persian Gulf countries.

-Countries in bold are members of both organizations.
+Countries in bold are members of OPEC located in the Persian Gulf.

 |Saudi Arabia||Saudi Arabia|